Microscope slide scanner for pathology

 All you need to turn your microscope into a virtual scanner is a preferred camera and PathoCam software.
 Camera and software installation is easy and cheap.
-What is more, you can even use a camera from your mobile phone.
+You can even use a camera on your mobile phone.

 Scan slides with ease

 Scan your lab sample using the lens of your choice.
 Firstly, adjust the brightness and exposure of the sample.
 Then move the image manually in the microscope.
 The software will combine generated images automatically.

 Use your scan for optimal workflow